Textbook of Family Medicine, 9th Edition

 50. Substance Use Disorders

-Robert E. Rakel, MD, Professor, Department of Family and Community Medicine, Baylor College of Medicine, Houston, Texas and David Rakel, MD, Chair, Department of Family and Community Medicine, The University of New Mexico School of Medicine, Albuquerque, New Mexico
+Robert E. Rakel, MD, Professor, Department of Family and Community Medicine, Baylor College of Medicine, Houston, Texas and David Rakel, MD, Esther Millard Endowed Professor & Chair, Department of Family Medicine and Community Health, University of Wisconsin School of Medicine and Public Health, Madison, Wisconsin, USA